Supporting pupils to return to school

-Different pupils within the same class will have had very different experiences of the lockdown period.
+Different pupils within the same class will have very different experiences of the pandemic.
 They will also have varying levels of coping skills and resilience in dealing with those experiences.
 Having an open mind about what pupils may be going through and how they will be coping with it and what support they need will be important.

 You are part of a team

 Some of the challenges facing you as a teacher may feel overwhelming, but other teachers in your school, community and around the world are facing the same issues.
 Observing appropriate limits around pupil confidentiality, draw on other teachers and school leaders for support and guidance.
 Share what you are learning with them.